Sign up for my monthly newsletter and receive a free aromatherapy ebook.

-For a deep massage without deep pressure, massage cupping uses negative pressure suction to lift the skin and muscles, rather than compressing them.
+Massage cupping lets you get a deep massage without deep pressure.
+The technique uses negative pressure suction to lift the skin and muscles, rather than compressing them.

 Cupping therapy is part of Traditional Chinese Medicine (TCM).
 Practitioners place a flame inside a glass, bamboo, or pottery cup to create a vacuum in the cup and then quickly put the cup's open end on your body.